Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Definitions, State of the Art, Framework

-By \abinit\,, we mean here that the only inputs of our calculations are molecular structures and constants: the average geometry of \ce{CO2} and \ce{H2} molecules in their relevant vibrational levels and their corresponding rotational constants.
+By \abinit, we mean here that the only inputs of our calculations are molecular structures and constants: the average geometry of \ce{CO2} and \ce{H2} molecules in their relevant vibrational levels and their corresponding rotational constants.
 All other quantities are computed, including electronic structures of the \ce{CO2-H2} and \ce{CO_{2}-He} van der Waals complexes (see \autoref{sec:abinitio}), and all dynamical quantities (elastic and inelastic cross sections, transfer of population rates, pressure broadening rates, see \autoref{sec:results}).
-An overview of the computational framework is presented in \autoref{fig:Introduction}. \YUMI\, is our primary in-house code for performing dynamical calculations, which will be described in detail in an upcoming paper (Nejmeddine et al., in prep.).
+An overview of the framework is presented in \autoref{fig:Introduction} and the computational flow in \autoref{fig:flowcomput}. \YUMI\, is our primary in-house code for performing dynamical calculations, which will be described in detail in an upcoming paper (Jaïdane et al., in prep.).